BitFriday/vidividi/doc/build-osx.md

 xdnad/xdna-cli binaries are not included in the xdna-Qt.app bundle.

-If you are building `xdnad` or `xdna-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `xdnad` or `viridi-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: